abhijeet-kurade/bikemap/1-json-primer.md

 (`bar`/`quux` and `stuff`/`nums`) differently
 when serializing objects to JSON.

-## Sample Code for Unstructured Object Manipulation
+## Sample Code for JSON Object Manipulation

 You can find working *sample code* for JSON handling of the above example